-University of Chicago thoracic surgeons perform a variety of minimally invasive procedures for conditions of the lung, pleura and mediastinum.
-Compared to surgery performed through a long, open-chest incision, minimally invasive lung surgery provides several benefits for patients, including the following:
+Thoracic surgeons at the University of Chicago Medicine perform a variety of minimally invasive procedures for conditions of the lung and chest wall.
+Compared to surgery performed through a long, open-chest incision, minimally invasive lung surgery provides several important benefits for patients, which include:

 - Faster recovery and return to normal activities

 - Little scarring

 - Minimal blood loss